Mercyhurst University: Sexual assault allegations

-On October 10, 2004, the Erie Times-News published a story stating that former president Dr. William Garvey molested grade school boys while serving as a basketball coach at St. John the Baptist Catholic Church in Erie.
+On October 10, 2004, the Erie Times-News published a story stating that former president William Garvey molested grade school boys while serving as a basketball coach at St. John the Baptist Catholic Church in Erie.
 The article further stated that "two current Erie residents told the Erie Times-News that Garvey paid them to have sex with him in the early to mid-1980s, when both men were minors."
 On December 17 the paper reported that Garvey "abruptly announced his retirement Thursday, months before the completion of a college-ordered investigation Garvey had predicted would exonerate him."

 Several months after Garvey retired, an investigation conducted by retired Erie County Judge Michael Palmisano, at the instruction of the board of trustees, determined that the allegations against Garvey "appear[ed] to have merit".
 The campus' central park was once named "Garvey Park" in honor of Garvey, but following the allegations was renamed to "Trinity Green".

-Wheelchair incident

-On March 14, 2023, a video was posted to the social media website Twitter that depicted Mercyhurst student Carson Briere pushing an unoccupied wheelchair down the stairway of a bar.
-The author of the tweet claimed that the owner of the wheelchair had left it at the top of the steps as she needed to be carried downstairs in order to use the bar's restroom.
-The video received strong backlash on social media and from citizens in the community.
-On March 15, 2023, Briere issued an apology over the incident.
-Mercyhurst also released a statement, in which they claimed that Briere was placed on interim suspension from the hockey team and that they "pray for and are in solidarity with the victim and all persons with disabilities".